FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 - - -

 ### Notes
+All applications are available for Linux, Mac, FreeBSD and Windows.

 The project is coded in C++ with Qt libraries and a massive usage of the model/view/controller architecture.
 The code is documented using Doxygen.

-Many unit-tests are available and code safety is regularly checked before any release.
+__Many unit-tests are available and code safety is regularly checked before any release__.

-Applications are built with shared libraries and plugins.
-They are available for Linux, Mac, FreeBSD and Windows.
+Applications are built using shared libraries and plugins architecture which allow us to easily add/remove new functionalities.

 The roadmap and the issue reporting are available on our wiki web site and Google Code / GitHub.